-Data collected from the geophysical and environmental surveys were initially processed by the third party surveyors.
+Data collected from the geophysical and environmental surveys were initially processed by the third party survey contractors.
 This included formatting raw, numerical data into more useable, interpretable data sets.
 More in-depth information on employed data processing methods can be found in the original integrated survey report (Ref.
-10.60).
+16.134).

-Post-processed marine data was reviewed and interpreted by cultural heritage experts to assess the potential for cultural heritage and archaeological material to exist within the Survey Area.
-Side-scan sonar imagery was primarily reviewed for this analysis and assessment, and all acoustic targets were entered into GIS along with proposed pipeline routing information.
+Post-processed marine data was reviewed and interpreted by cultural heritage experts to assess the potential for cultural heritage and archaeological material to exist within the vicinity of the proposed pipeline route.
+Side-scan sonar imagery was primarily reviewed for this analysis and assessment, and all acoustic targets were entered into GIS along with proposed pipeline routing information (Pipeline Route #300512, dated 30 May 2012).
 Objects that met certain criteria were flagged as potential cultural heritage objects (CHOs).
 These criteria included overall size (greater than 5 m in length), shape, height off the bottom, and acoustic reflectivity of the objects in the sonar images.
-Objects that met these criteria were selected for visual inspection and identification via ROV.
+Objects that were flagged as potential CHOs and that could potentially be impacted by Project activities selected for visual inspection and identification via ROV.